We are bombarded with visual information on a daily basis with everyone, everything and every app vying for our attention.

 When your ideal client stumbles across one of your posts on social media, or you get a word-of-mouth referral and people click on your website to check you out, what do they think?
 What do you want them to think?
 How do you want them to feel about your brand?

-Your message is your branding.
-And branding is all about shaping how your ideal client feels about you.
+Branding is all about shaping how your ideal client feels about you.
+It's about the emotional response people have towards you & your brand

 Your brand personality